FCC Chairman Pai pushes for access over competition in rural broadband

 Pai’s opposition to net neutrality regulations, among other things, is largely based on the idea that the market will figure these things out.
 In that case, one would think he would support providing an alternative ISP for a million people who (as is common) only have one, perhaps two, to choose from.
 But is that more important than getting decent broadband to some people who have none at all?

-It’s revealing that Pai leans toward the latter option, towards greater connectivity, sooner — even if that comes at a cost to the competition in which he places so much trust.
+It’s revealing that Pai leans toward the latter option, toward greater connectivity, sooner — even if that comes at a cost to the competition in which he places so much trust.

 Update: The FCC commissioners’ individual statements on the Charter requirement, published just after this went live, speak to this compromise.
 “In this Order we must decide either that competition must suffer or unserved Americans should go without broadband,” summarized Commissioner Clyburn.
 It’s the former for now, but hopefully these goals will not always be in competition.Featured Image: Bill Clark/CQ Roll Call/Getty Images